ctrl-alt-dtl/PMA-Labs/Labs/Chap3/Lab_3-2/3-2_Notes.md

 This is just looking at different approaches to fitting the puzzle piece in the correct spot.
 What I notice here is I see here that there is a registry entry and most likely in *HKLM\SYSTEM\CurrentControlSet\Services* and seeing earlier that *IRIP* was being added as a service, I am assuming that there will be an *IRIP* key in the registry.
 Well, there's not because the DLL failed to load/execute.
 Also, being that it's Windows registry means that persistence is a part of this malware.

 So we found out the indicators and signatures, both host and network.
-Unfortunately it did not run as expected.
-Why?
-I'm not sure yet.
+Unfortunately it did not run as expected. **Why?** My first guess is the DLL cannot find/create the registry keys it needs to create the service, so it fails hard.

+*** Live Debugging: